suhock/php-dependency-injection/README.md

 }
 ```

-These exceptions all extend `RuntimeException`: they signal a container that
+These exceptions all extend `RuntimeException`: they signal a container that was
-was misconfigured or misused, whether the problem shows up at build time or at
+misconfigured or misused, whether the problem shows up at build time or at run
-run time, not a bug inside the library itself.
+time, not a bug inside the library itself.

 The base class is `DependencyInjectionException`.
 Notable subclasses include:

 - `Validation\ContainerValidationException`: thrown by
   `ContainerBuilder::build()`, aggregating every guaranteed-failure
   configuration defect (see
   [Building the container](#building-the-container)).
 Unlike the rest of this
   list, it is a build-time error: fix the configuration and call `build()`
   again.
- - `ClassNotFoundException`: no service is registered for the requested class.
+- `ClassNotFoundException`: no service is added for the requested class.
 - `CircularDependencyException`: a dependency cycle was detected.
-Cycles
+Cycles through
-   through ordinary descriptors are caught at build time as a
+  ordinary descriptors are caught at build time as a
   `ContainerValidationException`, so at run time this means the cycle passed
   through a factory body.
 - `ScopeException`: a scoped service was requested with no active scope, or a
   disposed scope was used.
 - `ImplementationException`: a mapped implementation is not a subtype of the
   class it is mapped to.
 - `ParameterResolutionException`: the injector could not resolve a parameter.

 When dependency-injection exceptions are chained through a resolution graph,
 they are consolidated into a single message; the original exception remains
 available via `getConsolidatedException()`. `ContainerValidationException`
-does not chain a previous exception; its issue list carries every problem
+does not chain a previous exception; its issue list carries every problem found
-found instead.
+instead.

 ## Caching reflected metadata